 Topics of current interest and trends in computer programming are discussed in this seminar course.
 Course content is arranged to satisfy particular needs and interests of students.
 This course is intended for students who are completing their degree in Computer Science.

-Prerequisite(s): permission of Division Dean's office required 3 credit hours
+Prerequisite(s): Division approval required 3 credit hours